-Sexual orientation discrimination still occurs in the workplace even with these legal changes.
-Knowing what your rights are as an employee in New York state will help you lead a safe and successful career.
+Sexual orientation discrimination, also known as gender orientation discrimination, still occurs in the workplace even with these legal changes.
+Knowing your employee rights in New York state will help you lead a safe and successful career.

 What is sexual orientation discrimination?

-Sexual orientation discrimination occurs in the workplace when a person is treated unfavorably because of their actual or perceived sexual orientation, or the sexual orientation of a person or a group they are associated with.
+Sexual orientation discrimination occurs in the workplace when a person is treated unfavorably because of their actual or perceived orientation or the orientation of a person or a group they are associated with.

-Discrimination may be obvious, such as being denied a job or fired on the basis of actual or perceived sexual orientation.
-Discrimination can also occur from what seems to be a neutral policy adopted by a company that has disproportionate adverse effects on workers with a specific sexual orientation.
+Discrimination can be obvious.
+Sometimes you know you’re being denied a job or fired because of your actual or perceived orientation.
+Discrimination can also occur when a company adopts what seems to be a neutral policy that isn’t so neutral.
+When it has disproportionate adverse effects on workers with a specific sexual orientation, that’s discrimination.

-In addition to these adverse employment consequences, discrimination may occur via harassment, solely based on sexual orientation.
+In addition to these adverse employment consequences, discrimination may occur via harassment, solely based on someone’s orientation.

-- Harassment due to actual or perceived sexual/gender orientation
+- Harassment due to actual or perceived sexual orientation

 - Not hiring an applicant because they are LGBTQ

 - Denying an employee a promotion or raise because they identify as part of the LGBTQ community

 - Denying access to a restroom to a transgender employee